pallabcodes/wrapper/analysis/express/ecommerce-enterprise/README.md

 ## Architecture

 This project uses a **modular monolith** architecture that can be instantly extracted to microservices without code changes.
+We've already extracted the **Payment** and **Notification** modules into standalone microservices following enterprise-grade patterns.

 ### Workspace Structure